sscopazzi/SeaLabMOS/README.md

-# SeaLabMOS
-Modular oceanographic systems using consumer-off-the-shelf parts with no prior experience and basic tools.

 This work will be presented at MTS Great Lakes in 2025.
-If curious please check out [my website's page](https://www.sophiescopazzi.com/projects/sealabmos) about it for some other words.
+If curious, I can send you the paper in prep, or check out [my website's page](https://www.sophiescopazzi.com/projects/sealabmos) for some pictures.

 ## Current Supported System Types